Frequently Asked Questions – click on any question to see the answer

 - Some employers only hire new college graduates that have completed an internship at their company?

 - You have a 70% chance of receiving an offer if you complete one internship with a company and that chance increases to 90% if you complete a second internship with the same company

-How likely am I to get an internship or job if I participate in either the resume database or the virtual career fairs?
+How likely am I to get an internship or job if I participate in the virtual information sessions?

-No career fair or resume database can guarantee you an internship or job.
+No career fair or information event can guarantee you an internship or job.